Explore UCD

 The UCD Plagiarism Tariff is adapted from the (opens in a new window)AMBeR Tariff model.
 Its purpose is to provide guidance to those responsible for decision-making and application of penalties in relation to suspect cases of plagiarism.

-5. WHAT IS THE SCHOOL PLAGIARISM COMMITTEE?
+5. WHAT IS THE SCHOOL ACADEMIC INTEGRITY COMMITTEE?

 9. WHAT IF THE STUDENT DOESN’T RESPOND OR REQUESTS THAT THE TIME OF THE MEETING BE CHANGED?